Graduate program

 - participate in professional development courses

-- experience a range of roles, relevant to your qualification and career pathways through regular rotations
+- experience a range of roles which are relevant to your qualification and career pathways through regular rotations

 - be able to request access to paid study leave to complete further study (law graduates can complete their Graduate Diploma in Legal Practice)